 This is my #1 recommendation for any room with limited natural light.
 Simply White can make any room feel brighter with its has a high LRV of 91.7!

 Simply White might be simple, but it isn’t boring.
 This color strays from pure white just enough to achieve some warmth and richness.
-This makes it a perfect all around color – especially in a Northern room.
+This makes it a perfect all around color, especially in a north facing room.

 Best Gray Paint Colors For North Facing Rooms

 By selecting the right colors, and testing them in your home, you can pick a gray paint color for your north facing room with confidence!

 Here are two of my favorite gray paint colors for rooms with Northern light (below).
 For even more of my favorite gray paint colors, check out my full gray paint guide: Popular Gray Paint Colors | The Ultimate Guide.